Mon Repos, Corfu: Royal residence

 After the union with Greece in 1864, the villa and the gardens were gifted to King George I of the Hellenes as a summer residence; he renamed it "Mon Repos" (French for "My Rest").
 The Greek royal family used it as a summer residence up until King Constantine II fled the country in 1967.
 The villa subsequently became derelict, but was restored in the 1990s.

 Additionally, Mon Repos hosted prime ministers, kings, and princes from Spain and the United Kingdom.
-It is said that the guesthouse, which is a second building next to the main villa, was named "Tito" after the leader of former Yugoslavia.
+It is said that the guesthouse, which is a second building next to the main villa, was named "Tito" after the leader of Yugoslavia.

 Several royal births have taken place at the villa, including those of Princess Sophie of Greece and Denmark on 26 June 1914, Prince Philip, Duke of Edinburgh (the husband of Queen Elizabeth II) on 10 June 1921, and Princess Alexia of Greece and Denmark on 10 July 1965.
 Philip was born on the dining room table.